apache/nifi-minifi-cpp/METRICS.md

 The following section defines the currently available metrics to be published by the MiNiFi C++ agent.

+NOTE: In Prometheus all metrics are extended with a `minifi_` prefix to mark the domain of the metric.
+For example the `connection_name` metric is published as `minifi_connection_name` in Prometheus.

 ### QueueMetrics

 QueueMetrics is a system level metric that reports queue metrics for every connection in the flow.